 Today marks the beginning of the 58th Annual San Francisco International Film Festival which has been held each spring since being founded in 1957.
 Interestingly, this makes the festival the longest-running film festival in the Americas.
 The wonderful Bay Area event showcases hundreds of films with live events and numerous filmmakers in attendance to create an experience for the attendees.

-On April 26 at 10:00 AM PST the festival will kick off their Shorts 5: Family Films program and will include eleven films put together by some extremely talented teams.
+On April 26 at 10:00 AM PST, the festival will kick off its Shorts 5: Family Films program and will include eleven films put together by some extremely talented teams.
 James Ford Murphy (Director) will be on-hand to present Pixar’s newest musical short film, Lava, and we certainly hope Murphy will bring along his ukulele to serenade the audience with a portion of the song from the film.
-After the screening Murphy will greet and sign autographs for fans in attendance.
+After the screening, Murphy will greet and sign autographs for fans in attendance.

 You may also notice a former Pixar employee’s name jump out at you as well when reviewing list of films being screened at the event.
 Saschka Unseld, director of The Blue Umbrella, will also be screening his latest creation, Home.
 The full list of short films are listed below.